Defining Third Party Arrangements

 - It is important that all third parties who enter into an academic or research related arrangement with the University of Tasmania have an understanding of what constitutes Academic and Research Integrity.

 - Impact Statements may need to be completed if the new or revised Third Party Arrangement that is being quality assured impacts on other organisational units.
 For more information go to the Library Impact Statement, the Information Technology Services Impact Statement or the Student Operations Impact Statement.

-- A Business Case should also be included in the documentation for all new or revised Third Party Arrangements that require unit or course approval.
+- A Business Case (Word 408.6 KB) should also be included in the documentation for all new or revised Third Party Arrangements that require unit or course approval.

 - Where the Third Party Arrangement involves a recognised articulation agreement with another provider, it is our responsibility to ensure that articulating students have every opportunity to meet the learning outcomes of the course in which they enrol.
-This requires due diligence in terms of assessing the program of the partner provider to ensure that students are well-prepared to articulate into the University of Tasmania course, including meeting any specific entry requirements that are applicable to the course.
-In addition, course mapping should be completed as per example provided.
+This requires due diligence (PDF 283 KB) in terms of assessing the program of the partner provider to ensure that students are well-prepared to articulate into the University of Tasmania course, including meeting any specific entry requirements that are applicable to the course.
+In addition, course mapping should be completed as per Example Mapping Course Learning Outcomes (PDF 628.0 KB) provided.
 Articulation agreements are approved by the University Course and Unit Proposals Committee.
 Articulation arrangements that accompany a new course proposal require approval by Academic Senate.
 Articulation arrangements should be monitored and reviewed as part of the normal course monitoring and review cycle.

 Storing, Monitoring and Reviewing Details of Third Party Arrangements